DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Related work

 \section{Related work}

 Here, we briefly review the research related to our work.
 More detailed literature can be found in \cite{tosi2024nerfs}.

 \textbf{Neural Implicit SLAM}.
-With the emergence of NeRF \cite{mildenhall2021nerf}, numerous methods \cite{sucar2021imap, zhu2022nice, johari2023eslam, wang2023co, deng2024plgslam, Gong2025hsslam, sandstrom2023point} have incorporated such implicit volumetric representation into SLAM frameworks.
-As the first work using implicit neural representations for SLAM, iMAP \cite{sucar2021imap} adopts an MLP to map the 3D coordinates to color and volume density.
-NICE-SLAM \cite{zhu2022nice} further extends the single MLP of iMAP to a hierarchical structure, which improves the quality of dense reconstruction by optimizing a hierarchical representation.
-Current works further explore different scene encodings, such as hash-grid \cite{wang2023co, zhang2023go, xin2024hero, park2024lrslam}, neural-point \cite{sandstrom2023point, liso2024loopy, hu2023cp}, and tri-planes \cite{johari2023eslam, deng2024plgslam, park2024lrslam}, to enhance scene modeling capabilities.
+With the emergence of NeRF \cite{mildenhall2021nerf}, numerous works \cite{sucar2021imap, zhu2022nice, johari2023eslam, wang2023co, deng2024plgslam, hsslam, sandstrom2023point} have incorporated such implicit volumetric representation into SLAM frameworks.
+As the first approach using implicit neural representations for SLAM, iMAP \cite{sucar2021imap} adopts an MLP to map the 3D coordinates to color and volume density.
+NICE-SLAM \cite{zhu2022nice} further extends the single MLP of iMAP into a hierarchy of MLPs, which improves the quality of dense reconstruction by optimizing a hierarchical representation.
+Current works further explore different scene encodings, such as hash-tables \cite{wang2023co, zhang2023go, xin2024hero, park2024lrslam,snh-slam}, neural-point \cite{sandstrom2023point, liso2024loopy, hu2023cp}, and tri-planes \cite{johari2023eslam, deng2024plgslam, park2024lrslam}, to enhance scene modeling capabilities, or orthogonal features such as uncertainty \cite{mamba-slam} or quantized queries \cite{qq-slam}.

 \textbf{Neural Explicit SLAM}.
-3D Gaussian Splatting (3DGS) \cite{kerbl20233d}, as an explicit radiance field technique, has been recently widely used in SLAM methods.
-Compared to NeRF-based SLAM, these methods \cite{keetha2024splatam, yan2024gs, yugay2023gaussian, matsuki2024gaussian, huang2024photo, hu2024cg, peng2024rtg, ha2024rgbd, zheng2025wildgs} offer two key advantages: explicit spatial extent mapping and local explicit mapping editability, enabling real-time adjustments and corrections of scene representations.
-As pioneers, MonoGS \cite{matsuki2024gaussian} incorporate 3DGS into RGB-D SLAM systems for efficient and high-quality rendering of environments.
+Gaussian Splatting (GS) \cite{kerbl20233d}, as an explicit radiance field technique, has been recently widely used in SLAM methods.
+Compared to NeRF-based SLAM, these methods \cite{keetha2024splatam, yan2024gs, yugay2023gaussian, matsuki2024gaussian, huang2024photo, hu2024cg, peng2024rtg, ha2024rgbd, zheng2025wildgs} offer two key advantages: explicit spatial extent mapping and local explicit mapping editability, enabling real-time adjustments and corrections of the scene representations.
+As pioneers, MonoGS \cite{matsuki2024gaussian} incorporates GS into RGB-D SLAM systems for efficient and high-quality rendering of environments.
 SplaTAM \cite{keetha2024splatam} leverages a group of simplified Gaussians to represent the whole scene, GS-SLAM \cite{yugay2023gaussian} encodes both appearance and geometry by 3D Gaussians with opacity and spherical harmonics, while WildGS-SLAM \cite{zheng2025wildgs} learns to ignore moving objects and distractors through uncertainty.
+Other GS-based systems focus on semantic SLAM \cite{hier-slam,vsg-slam}, adding appearance embeddings \cite{segs-slam} or opacity fields \cite{fgo-slam}, performing adaptive densification based on Fourier frequency domain analysis \cite{cgs-slam}, reducing and compressing Gaussians \cite{cgs-slam}, or replacing 3D Gaussians with 2D Gaussian Surfels \cite{vss-slam,su2026gaus}.